-Fluids such as blood and urine are some of the body fluids that lab technicians analyze.
-A microscope is part of the scientific equipment that lab technicians use to test the body fluids for any abnormal observations.
+A lab technician will analyze body fluids such as blood, urine, and other fluids.
+They normally use scientific equipment such as microscopes to detect any problems in the samples they test.
 After they have carried out an analysis, they will record what they find and do reports to give to the doctors who ordered the tests.

-Histotechnicians specialize in tissue samples where they can cut, stain and process tissue samples for analysis by doctors or pathologist.
+A Histotechnicians is one who has specialized in tissue samples and their work involves cutting, staining and processing samples for analysis by doctors or pathologists.
 A microscopic slide is used by histotechnicians for analyzes of tissue samples.
 Phlebotomists, on the other hand, specialize in blood work.
 Phlebotomists will collect blood samples, store, label them and record whatever they find about the blood work in a computer.

-The blood collected is then taken to labs for further analysis.
+Phlebotomists will then take the blood to a lab for further analysis.
 Christian Fletcher LifeBrite lab technicians work with patients, healthcare staff, other technicians, and their supervising technologists.

-Lab technicians may sometimes handle hazardous chemicals and they need to have protection for this.
+Hazardous chemicals are some of the samples that lab technicians can deal with and they need proper protection for this.
 Christian Fletcher LifeBrite Lab technicians also maintain documents that pertain to patients samples.

 To avoid mixing up of samples a lab technician needs to be detail oriented because they work with many samples at the same time.
-The work of a lab technician requires for them to have physical stamina to spend a lot of time processing samples of patients.
+Physical stamina is required for a Christian Fletcher LifeBrite lab technician because of the many hours that they spend processing samples of patients.